-The bar chart illustrates different reasons why female and male citizens from an European city travelled in 2010.
+The bar chart illustrates different reasons why female and male citizens from a European city travelled in 2010.

 Overall, the most striking detail to emerge from the data is that men mainly travelled for commuting purposes as opposed to women who primary travelled due to shopping.
-Additionally, men travelled daily slightly more than women, independently from the reasons of the journey.
+Additionally, men travelled daily slightly more than women, independently from the reasons for the journey.

 With regard to men, travelling to work was by far the most popular reason which accounted for over 300 of the journeys.
 By contrast, visiting friends, taking children to school and sport/entertainment recorded broadly comparable numbers, at approximately 70 journeys.
-However, shopping was reported as the second reason, at nearly 200 trips.
+However, shopping was reported as the second most popular reason, at nearly 200 trips.

-As far as why women travelled is concerned, shopping was highlighted as the most significant with exactly 250 journeys reported, although commuting followed closely with only about 25 journeys less.
+As far as why women travelled is concerned, shopping was highlighted as the most significant with exactly 250 journeys reported, although commuting followed closely with a figures only about 25 journeys less.
 Leisure and sporting activities were minor reasons for them to travel as barely 50 journeys were reported whereas taking children to school and visiting friends had moderate figures of around 140 and 80, respectively.

 Model answer